What is paravirtualization?

 Paravirtualization is an expansion of a technology that has existed for years in the IBM operating system.
 Xen, an open source hypervisor, incorporates paravirtualization.
 Xen virtualizes the memory and processor using an altered Linux kernel.
 It also virtualizes the I/O using custom guest OS device drivers.

 Paravirtualization offers various performance advantages as well as efficiencies that offer improved scaling.
-It is useful in a variety of technical fields, including:
+It is useful in a variety of technical fields, including disaster recovery; capacity management; separating test systems and development environments; and transferring data from one system to another.

 Advantages and disadvantages of paravirtualization

-- Direct communication between the guest kernel and the hypervisor improves performance levels.
+- Improved performance levels.
+Direct communication between the guest kernel and the hypervisor can boost efficiency and overall performance.

-- The thin software layer created in paravirtualization controls virtual server traffic by allowing a single guest OS to gain access to the physical hardware device while ceasing access for all other guest OS.
+- Manageable virtual server traffic.
+The thin software layer created in paravirtualization controls virtual server traffic by allowing a single guest OS to gain access to the physical hardware device while ceasing access for all other guest OS.

-- Since paravirtualization does not attempt to fully rebuild the hardware, there is lower virtualization overhead.
+- Lower virtualization overhead.
+Paravirtualization does not attempt to fully rebuild the hardware, resulting in lower overhead for projects.

-- Paravirtualization does not include device drivers because it utilizes the drivers already present in the guest OS.
+- Lower hardware limitations.
+Paravirtualization does not include device drivers because it utilizes the drivers already present in the guest OS.
 Therefore, organizations can take full advantage of the hardware in the server instead of being limited to hardware with available drivers, as is the case in full virtualization.

-- Modifications of the guest OS are necessary for any interaction with the paravirtualization interfaces to take place, thus limiting support to open source OSes, such as Linux.
+- Lower open source capabilities.
+Modifications of the guest OS are necessary for any interaction with the paravirtualization interfaces to take place, limiting support to open source OSes like Linux.

-- Since paravirtualization cannot perform with unmodified guest OS, its compatibility and portability is minimal with systems like Microsoft Windows.
+- Limited compatibility.
+Since paravirtualization cannot perform with unmodified guest OS, its compatibility and portability are minimal with systems like Microsoft Windows.

-- Significant support and maintenance issues may arise since the production environment requires complex guest kernel modifications.
+- Added complexity.
+Significant support and maintenance issues might arise since the production environment requires complex guest kernel modifications.